 Himalayan Chew Cons

-- Himalayan Chews are very hard, but do soften as they are chewed.
-If your canine tends to chew with all their strength, this could pose the hazard of breaking teeth.
+- Himalayan Chews are very hard but do soften as they are chewed.
+If your canine tends to chew with all its strength, this could pose the hazard of breaking teeth.

 Fish Skin Pros

 - By purchasing fish skin chews, you are helping reduce waste.
 These chews ensure that every part of the fish is used.

 - Fish Skin chews are a good source of Omega-3s, which offer benefits like improved skin and coat health, and joint lubrication.

 - Fish skin chews are ideal for canines who suffer from allergies; they contain one ingredient, fish skin, and can help heal dry skin and dull coats.

 - The fish skin odor can entice your canine companion to chew on the fish skin rather than pillows and shoes.

 - Fish skin does have an odor, which many people find unpleasant.